ucsb-csw8/w22-staff/ref/cfm.md

 Google forms allows you to save the CSV: go to the "Responses" tab, click on the green icon for the Google sheets.

 When you get a CSV list of the reflection responses, create a copy of it to upload to Gauchospace:
-* add a "Grade" column and give everyone who submitted the reflection full points (check Gauchospace gradebook to see what the max grade is set to).
+* add a "Grade" column and give everyone who submitted the reflection full points
+    * check Gauchospace gradebook to see what the max grade is set to
+    * verify that all reflections have the same max score
-* replace "@ucsb.edu" with an empty string and rename "Email" to "Username"
+* in the "Email" column, replace "@ucsb.edu" with an empty string (you can optionally rename "Email" to "Username")
+    * Gauchospace is not consistent on which students have the `@umail` and which have `@ucsb` addresses, so forcing the spreadsheet to be one or the other will miss some students

 Upload the CSV to Gauchospace (see ["How to upload grades to Gauchospace"]({{ site.url }}{{ site.baseurl }}/howto)).
+* map the username to the NetID
+* map the "Challenge level" responses to the Feedback for that week's reflection

 ### Process the feedback